-ACCESS has seven Fair Housing Experts on staff to guide you through the design and construction of your multi-family projects.
+ACCESS has five Fair Housing Experts on staff to guide you through the design and construction of your multi-family projects.
 This staff is available to review your drawings from schematic through construction documents, and perform inspections on site as your project progresses from rough frame-in to turnover, and ensure all the intricacies of the Fair Housing Design requirements are implemented.

 Did you know?

 The Fair Housing Act celebrated 50 years of existence being contained in the Civil Rights Act of 1968 signed into law by President Lyndon B. Johnson.
 Since that time, several milestones related to housing and disability have occurred that affect legal requirements of owners and developers of multi-family facilities:

 Section 504 Rehabilitation Act of 1973 - prohibits discrimination on the basis of disability for programs and facilities funded by HUD.

 Fair Housing Amendment Act (FHAA) of 1988 - added disability & familial status to the Fair Housing list of protected classes.